Updated: Apr 16

 I’ve spent the last dozen and a half years explaining to people that “No, she doesn’t cheer for football or basketball teams” and “Yes, it is a sport.”

 Becky, top row-right, as a CHEERSPORT champion

 On the first day of camp, she could do a cartwheel but not much else.
 When parents were invited on Friday to watch a routine the kids practiced all week, Becky was an All Star.
 She still couldn’t do much more than a cartwheel but something had changed in her.
 Watching her smile through that routine, I couldn’t stop smiling myself.

 That’s because there was something different about cheering that all those other sports and activities she’d tried before hadn’t touched in her.
 She was excited, elated even, and after six hours in a hot cheer gym, she spent the night on the front yard practicing the day’s lessons and she couldn’t wait to get up the next day and do it again.

 Becky had found her passion.

-When the week finished, we learned that there were cheerleading teams that practiced all summer and they were looking for a strong back.
+When the week finished, we learned that there were All Star cheerleading teams that practiced all summer and they were looking for a strong back.

 In the years since that first cheer camp, Becky is still the strongest back on whatever team she’s on.
 Flyers have claimed her for their own and she’s proud that she’s never dropped one, preferring to take an injury herself before letting her flyer touch a mat.